aydenruth/aydenruth/README.md

 - Hi, I’m @aydenruth
-- Im new to programming and just happy to be here
+- Im new to programming and happy to be here
-- I'm currently learning java
+- I'm currently learning java and python
 - I want 2 start some new projects and learn from u all!
-- u can email me at: aydenr2@outlook.com
+- u can email me at: aydenr2@outlook.com, or ruthayde@msu.edu

 <!---
 iveneverfeltathought/iveneverfeltathought is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.